rpede/SecureSoftwareDevelopment/assignments/crypto_lib.md

 ### cryptographic random number generator (CRNG)

-Provide a code example that use secure random generate to to generate a 256 bit value.
+Provide a code example that use secure random generate to generate a 256 bit value.

 This value can be used as encryption key.